Mbhentsee/Mbhentsee/README.md

 ## 🧠 About Me

 I’m a self-driven problem solver with a background in **English and Political Science**, now fully committed to tech, especially **data analytics, coding, and app development**.
-My work reflects my belief that data is not just numbers—it’s people, context, and opportunities waiting to be revealed.
+My work reflects my belief that data is not just numbers; it’s people, context, and opportunities waiting to be revealed.

 Whether I’m analysing trends in public health, building dashboards for businesses, or experimenting with app interfaces, I bring clarity, critical thinking, and purpose to everything I do.